Bon Marché head: Description

 The head is carved from local oolitic limstone.
 It measures 21 cm from the chin to the top of its head.
 The stone is remarkably unweathered and has only a few fractures.
 A reddish colouration is visible on the face.
 Some scholars (such as Celticist Anne Ross) have suggested this is the residue of red paint.
 Much Roman sculpture was once painted.
 However this colouration is not in the crevices (where paint residue commonly survives on Roman sculpture) but on the forehead and forelocks.
 This has led Greene to suggest that this colouration is merely a result of a vein of reddish rock in the limestone, or perhaps exposure to fire.

-The rear surface is flat, which has led most scholars to conclude that the head was originally served an architectural purpose.
+The rear surface is flat, which has led most scholars to conclude that the head originally served an architectural purpose.
 The top of the head is uncarved, so it was probably intended to be viewed from below.
 Diagonal markings along the rear surface are probably suggestive of its method of removal from the building.
 Vincent Megaw (who favours a 1st-century date) has conjectured that the stone head formed the crowning feature of a pillar monument.
 Greene has suggested it was a decorative corbel.
 This reflects his preferred dating as corbels in Roman architecture are never figurative.

 The head is narrow and tapering.
 The face is male and clean-shaven.
 The eyes are large, bulging, and lentoid.
 The ears are prominent and stylised.
 The mouth is small, thin-lipped, and slightly downcurved.
 The nose is sharp and wedge-shaped.
 The hair is carved as individual locks; they hang over the figure's forehead and are each incised with regular grooves.
 The haircut has been described by Greene as a "basin cut", with neither sideburns nor hair down its nape.